reet-9944/cinephile_corner/README.md

 2. Create your branch (git checkout -b feature-name).

-3. Commit your changes (git commit -am 'Add some feature').
+3. Commit your changes (git commit -m 'Add some feature').

 4. Push to your branch (git push origin feature-name).